Totoleheros/tppa-compliant-motorized-polar-alignment/README.md

 | `?`                      | Poll Status (used 10 times a second by N.I.N.A) | `<Idle\|MPos:…\|>` + `\n` |
 | `!` / `~`                | Feed‑Hold / Cycle-Resume | `ok` |

-> **Pro-Tip:** Keep **“Gear Ratio” = 1.0** in the TPPA settings; the firmware already includes all mechanical reductions and self-corrects the ratio anyway!
+> 💡 **TPPA Progress Bar Note:** When performing an Altitude correction, the firmware intentionally "freezes" the position reported to N.I.N.A. at 0.5° before the target.
+This ensures TPPA patiently waits while the MPU-6500 calculates and executes its micro-corrections in the background.
+Once the Gyroscope is perfectly satisfied with the physical angle, the bar will instantly jump to 100% and TPPA will resume the plate-solving process.

 ---

 ## 🛠️ Configuration Knobs

-Open **`PolarAlignVX.ino`** to adjust the physical properties of your specific build.
+Open **`polar-align-controller.ino`** to adjust the physical properties of your specific build.
 Since every DIY mount is different, you might need to tweak these values before compiling:

 ```cpp
 /* ───── HARDWARE SETTINGS (Immutable physical properties) ───── */